VerSkyLicense inquiry

 The hardest part of an open protocol isn't the protocol — it's the patience to publish it before the standards body asks for it.

-VerSky was filed Pro Se with USPTO by a single inventor working alongside an orchestrated team of AI collaborators — Claude, GPT-5, Kimi, Gemini.
+VerSky was filed Pro Se with USPTO by a single inventor.
 The choice to file as Pro Se wasn't a constraint; it was the point.
-If the protocol can be authored and prosecuted by one careful human and modern tooling, it can be adopted by anyone.
+If the protocol can be authored and prosecuted by one careful inventor, it can be adopted by anyone.

 — Jittapol Prukpatarakul, Bangkok · February 2026